styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to change the layout of a style guide?

 You can replace any Styleguidist React component.
-But in most of the cases you will want to replace `*Renderer` components — all HTML is rendered by these components.
+But in most of the cases you’ll want to replace `*Renderer` components — all HTML is rendered by these components.
 For example `ReactComponentRenderer`, `ComponentsListRenderer`, `PropsRenderer`, etc. — [check the source](https://github.com/styleguidist/react-styleguidist/tree/master/src/rsg-components) to see what components are available.

 There’s also a special wrapper component — `Wrapper` — that wraps every example component.
 By default it just renders `children` as is but you can use it to provide a custom logic.